MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-06-10-Direct-Update-vs-In-App-Update.md

 MobileFirst has had the ability to update app content from within the app for a long time now through [Direct Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/direct-update/).

 So,
-* How is Android in-app udpate different from Direct Update ?
+* How is Android in-app udpate different from Direct Update?
-* Is one better than the other ?
+* Is one better than the other?
-* Which is the best way to update my app ?
+* Which is the best way to update my app?

 In this post, I'll attempt to answer these questions and more.